Myanmar junta says ‘no one above the law’ after Aung San Suu Kyi verdict

 Myanmar’s military junta on Tuesday said that the imprisonment of ousted leader Aung San Suu Kyi showed no one was “above the law”.

-The junta's information minister Maung Maung Ohn, at a virtual briefing, said that Myanmar's judicial system was impartial and the Nobel Laureate was sentenced according to the law.
+The junta's information minister Maung Maung Ohn said at a rare virtual briefing that the Nobel Laureate was sentenced according to the nation’s laws.

+“There is no one above the law,” he said, adding that Myanmar’s judicial system “has no partiality”.

 The military took over the country by force in February this year, ousting Suu Kyi’s democratically-elected government, and has since presided over a brutal and deadly crackdown on pro-democracy protests.

 Suu Kyi was sentenced to two years in detention on Monday on charges of incitement and breaching coronavirus restrictions.
 The 76-year-old was initially sentenced to four years in prison but the military junta leader Min Aung Hlaing reduced it to two years’ detention in her current location, according to the state TV report.